parse-community/docs/_includes/graphql/queries.md

 * `before`: get objects before the provided `Cursor`, in combination with `after` it allows you to build inverted pagination
 * `after`: get objects after the provided `Cursor`, in combination with `first` you get a classic pagination similar to `skip & limit`

-You can combine multiple parameters like: `before & last` or `after & first`.
+You can combine multiple parameters like: `before & last` or `after & first`, assuming you have an existing `cursor`.

-Assuming we have an old object with `cursor: YXJyYXljb25uZWN0aW9uOjE` (`cursor` is different to `id`, it's a temporary pagination ID for the query)
+Note: `cursor` is different to `id`, it is a temporary pagination ID for the query.

 ```js
 // Header